-Pinus koraiensis, first described in 1842 by Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848) is commonly known as Korean pine; 잣나무 in the Korean language; as チョウセンゴヨウ (chosen-goyo, chosen-matsu) in Japanese; as 红松 (hong song) in Chinese; and as Корейский кедр in Russian.
+Pinus koraiensis, as described in 1842 by Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848) in Flora Japonica, 2nd edition, is commonly known as Korean pine; as well as 잣나무 (jasnamu / pine tree) in the Korean language; as チョウセンゴヨウ (chosen-goyo, chosen-matsu) in Japanese; as 红松 (Hóng sōng) in Chinese; and as Корейский кедр (Koreyskiy kedr) in Russian.
 Its seeds are extensively harvested and sold as pine nuts, particularly in northeastern China; it is the most widely traded pine nut in international commerce.
 The nut oil contains 11.5% of the unusual fatty acid pinolenic acid.

 Description.
 Korean pine is an evergreen, coniferous species of tree which grows to mature heights of 100 feet (30 m) tall with a trunk up to 60 inches (150 cm) in diameter at breast height.

 - Bark is gray-brown and smooth, becoming gray-black, scaly, and peeling on larger trees.

 - Needles are borne in fascicles of 5 at the end of a short shoot, 2.5 to 5 inches (6 – 13 cm) long and 0.06 inch (1 mm) wide, triangular in transverse section, dark green on outer face, with two inner faces that are whitish green with stomata.